IordacheDario99/toDoIst-lite/README.md

 # toDoIst-lite
-ToDoIst Lite is todo list application for andorid.
+ToDoIst Lite is an event manager application made in android studio using java